alemar11/mangapy/docs/Development.md

 }
 ```

+For users that want to set a default interpreter for a workspace, you can use the new setting `python.defaultInterpreterPath`.
+i.e. `"python.defaultInterpreterPath": "/Users/amarzoli/.local/share/virtualenvs/mangapy-SS8vXwx4/bin/python"`

-To configure pythonPath when using pipenv run: `pipenv --venv`
+To configure `defaultInterpreterPath` when using pipenv run: `pipenv --venv`

 ## Installation